-Data has been converted to 16-bit Q15 integer format using the MATLAB fixed-point toolbox, and stored in binary format on the CF card.
+Data have been converted to 16-bit Q15 integer format using the MATLAB fixed-point toolbox, and stored in binary format on the CF card.
 Intermediate results in the filter block are stored in 32 bit wide registers.

-Filter coefficients are loaded from CF memory by the main () routine of the μ Blaze C program, and are transferred to the hardware filters via the FSL bus connections of the filters.
+Filter coefficients are loaded from CF memory by the main() routine of the μ Blaze C program, and are transferred to the hardware filters via the FSL bus connections